Ji-Hwan Bae Player Props: Pirates vs. Red Sox

-After going 0-for-3 in his most recent game, Ji-Hwan Bae and the Pittsburgh Pirates face the Boston Red Sox (who will start Nick Pivetta) at 7:10 PM ET on Tuesday.
+Ji-Hwan Bae -- 1-for-4 with a home run and two RBI in his last game -- will be in action for the Pittsburgh Pirates versus the Boston Red Sox, with Corey Kluber on the hill, on April 5 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Reds.
+He notched a home run while going 1-for-4 in his last game against the Red Sox.

 Ji-Hwan Bae Game Info & Props vs. the Red Sox